 - Add sea salt, cacao (or cocoa) powder and your choice of sweetener, then continue to blend for an additional 4 minutes, until you achieve a smooth, runny consistency that easily slides off a spoon.
 Pour the mix into a bowl, then stir in the additional honey (or maple syrup).

 - Taste the mixture and, if necessary, add a little more sugar or salt until you achieve your desired flavour profile; I find that sunflower seeds can have a slight bitterness to them, so the ratio of salt to sugar I’ve mentioned above is perfect for me, but feel free to experiment until you find your definition of deliciousness.

 - When making this recipe, I’d LOVE to see how you get on so either send me a photo to email@example.com or post a picture to Instagram using the #myrelationshipwithfood and tag @myrelationshipwithfood

 LISA’S TIP – I love making my own chocolate spread, as I know exactly what it contains, and I can make it just the way I like it.
 I warn you in advance though, it’s addictively delicious so you may well find yourself needing to make more pretty quickly!
 When I make this recipe, I often grind more coconut sugar than I need and then store it in an airtight jar so that I have powdered coconut sugar on hand whenever I need or want it.
-I prefer my chocolate sunflower seed butter (chocotella) to have a slightly runnier consistency as it’s easier to spread and drizzle however, if you prefer a thicker butter, then simply add one tablespoon less of oil.
+I prefer my chocolate sunflower seed butter (chocotella) to have a slightly runnier consistency as it’s easier to spread and drizzle however, if you prefer this consistency then keep the machine running till you achieve the texture you desire.
 You can keep this spread, in a sealed jar in the fridge, for up to 3-4 weeks – but I doubt it will last that long!